Transverse tori in Engel manifolds: Making surfaces transverse

 To arrange the isotopy to be $C^0$-small, control the $y$-, $z$- and $w$-coordinates by taking the front projection of $D$ and its push along $\W$ sufficiently small.
-For the $x$-coordinate, note that the tangent angles of the image of $L$ in Figure~\ref{heart} are monotonic, except near the bottom cusp.
+For the $x$-coordinate, which cannot be assumed to be small, note that the tangent angles of the image of $L$ in Figure~\ref{heart} are monotonic, except near the bottom cusp.
 The reversal of the angle there can be kept small by using a sufficiently narrow diagram.
-Thus, the $x$-coordinate of $L$ is close to being monotonic, so we can choose our original $D$ to be foliated by arcs from $C$ to $L$ whose $x$-coordinates are $C^0$-close to being constant.
-Our {\em coronary bypass} isotopy can now be chosen $C^0$-small. \end{proof}
+Thus, the $x$-coordinate of $L$ is close to being monotonic, so we can choose our original $D$ to admit a (noncharacteristic) foliation by arcs from $C$ to $L$ whose $x$-coordinates are $C^0$-close to being constant.
+Our {\em coronary bypass} isotopy can now be chosen $C^0$-small, flowing a neighborhood of $C$ in $\Sigma$ along these arcs. \end{proof}

 \begin{cor} Suppose $\Sigma$ is a torus in an even-contact 4-manifold $M$, and that the plane bundles $\nu\Sigma$ and $(\E/\W)|\Sigma$ are trivial.
 Then after a $C^0$-small isotopy, we may assume $\Sigma$ is convex with a simple foliation (Definition~\ref{stdForm}), preassigned up to isotopy in $\Sigma$ and realizing any preassigned direction in $H_1(\Sigma)$. \end{cor}